picaq/wwcsf-algos/topics/big-O.md

 - [Big O Notation, Gayle Laakmann McDowell](https://youtu.be/v4cd1O4zkGw): A short video that focuses on conceptual understanding and provides rules of thumb for evaluating run-time
 - [Introduction to Big-O, William Fiset](https://youtu.be/zUUkiEllHG0): A good conceptual introduction with worked-through problems and solutions.
 - [Asymptotic Notation, Khan Academy](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation): A good introduction to academic definitions of Big-O, Big-Theta, and Big-Omega.
+- [Big-O, from B Building Blocks for Theoretical Computer Science, Margaret M. Fleck ](http://mfleck.cs.illinois.edu/building-blocks/version-1.3/big-o.pdf): There may come a time in your learning when you are correctly figuring out the Big-O of any non-recursive code block, but you feel like you understand even less than you did before!
+If you find yourself asking baffling questions like "but what even is equality?", it's time for you to to read this chapter.
 - [A Beginner’s Guide to Big O Notation- Part 1](https://medium.com/better-programming/a-beginners-guide-to-big-o-notation-pt-1-19ec031b698b): An introduction to time complexity with help from Ratatouille
 - [A Beginner’s Guide to Big O Notation- Part 2](https://medium.com/swlh/a-beginners-guide-to-big-o-notation-part-2-c4ede76cea36): An introduction to time complexity with help from Ratatouille